 All inspections are scheduled online or by phone at 352-629-8421.

 Community Development Services

 The Community Development department encompasses multiple divisions while serving the public.
 These include Economic development, Community programs and Office of Homeless Prevention.
-These offices will remain closed to the public until further notice, however, staff may be reached Monday through Friday, 8 a.m. to 5 p.m. by email at CommunityDevelopment@ocalafl.org.
+These offices will remain closed to the public until further notice, however, staff may be reached Monday through Friday, 8 a.m. to 5 p.m. by email at CommunityDevelopment@ocalafl.org to schedule an appointment.